Royal S. Copeland

-Royal Samuel Copeland (November 7, 1868 – June 17, 1938), a United States Senator from New York from 1923 until 1938, was an academic, homeopathic physician, and politician.
-He held elected offices in both Michigan (as a Republican) and New York (as a Democrat).
+Royal Samuel Copeland (November 7, 1868 – June 17, 1938) was an American academic, homeopathic physician, and politician.
+He held elected offices in both Michigan (as a Republican) and New York (as a Democrat), and served as a United States senator from New York from 1923 to 1938.

 Early life and medical career

-Born in Dexter, Michigan, to parents Roscoe P. Copeland and Frances J. Holmes, Royal Copeland graduated from Dexter High School and attended Michigan State Normal College (now Eastern Michigan University).
+Born in Dexter, Michigan, to parents Roscoe P. Copeland and Frances J. Holmes, Royal Copeland graduated from Dexter High School in 1885 and attended Michigan State Normal College (now Eastern Michigan University).
 In 1888, he taught school in Sylvan Township, Michigan.

 He graduated in 1889 from the University of Michigan in Ann Arbor with a degree in medicine.
 After graduate studies in Europe, Copeland practiced medicine in Bay City, Michigan, from 1890 to 1895.
 Copeland was admitted to the Homeopathy Society of Michigan on May 21, 1890, and was made secretary of the society in October 1893.
 He was a professor of Ophthalmology and Otology in the University of Michigan Medical School's Homeopathic Department from 1895 until 1908.